share this post

 Note 1: Use my homemade low-sugar ketchup for a low-carb option.

-Note 2: You can use sugar-free brown erythritol for a keto option.
+Note 2: You can use sugar-free brown erythritol as a keto option.

 Tried this recipe?Mention @sweetashoneyrecipes